Projektleder Maria Lindahl Strøm

 She loves traveling, has been on a roadtrip all the way around Australias coastline, and is about to go to India for two months.

-Ole Præstkær Jørgensen, folk school teacher at Jaruplund Højskole
+Ole Præstkær Jørgensen, teacher at Jaruplund Højskole

 Ole is educated at The Aarhus Academy of Fine Arts.
 Having worked at Jaruplund Højskole since 2003 and previously at other folk schools in Denmark, he has a solid amount of experience in teaching as well as a solid expertise in fine arts artisanship.
 He is ambitious and passionate about his work, and can tell you all about drawing techniques, painting, sculpting and art history.